Cont Mhlanga, The Legend

 You were not only a celebrated playwright and director,

-But you also a peerless jet of inspiration to many an actor,
+But also a peerless jet of inspiration to many a soul,

 A passionate protector of history and heritage, a daring defender